jaredfin/SikuliXRobotLibrary/README.md

       * if sucessful, the sikulixapi.jar will be created (must be 24-23MB in size otherwise, there may be some missing files if a smaller jar file is created)

-5. Add CLASSPATH: C:\SikuliX1.1.0\sikulixapi.jar and JYTHONPATH: C:\SikuliX1.1.0\sikulixapi.jar\Lib in Environment Variables
+5. Add CLASSPATH: C:\SikuliX1.1.0\sikulixapi.jar and JYTHONPATH: C:\SikuliX1.1.0\sikulixapi.jar\Lib in Environment Variables.

   i.
 Right-click > My Computer > Properties > Advanced system settings > Environment Variables